gvwilson/thirdbit/src/fiction/iffy/index.md

-It was one of Mister Mishra's favorite sayings, but there wasn't time to think about him or Jeep because she had to tighten the spigot valve on the seat's tiny fuel line all the way before prying out the fist-sized tank of high-test peroxide or she and her escape were going to be very short-lived.
+It was one of Mister Mishra's favorite sayings, but there wasn't time to think about him or Jeep because she had to tighten the spigot valve on the seat's tiny fuel line all the way before prying out the fist-sized tank of peroxide or she and her escape were going to be very short-lived.

 Benício's boots crunched on the snow.